 If you would like to know more about how I could work with your school please get in touch.

 I have a range of experience of working with organisations including; mainstream and SEN schools (primary and secondary), nursing homes, NHS organisations, day services and charities.

-If you would like to discuss how Dramatherapy can support the mental health, emotional and well-being support services in your organisation please get in touch.
+If you would like to discuss how Dramatherapy and/or IFS therapy can support the mental health, emotional and well-being support services in your organisation please get in touch.